iampiyush007/git-for-devops/README.md

- This is repo to understand git concepts.
+ This is repository is to understand git concepts.